 Experience a low-key piece of the famous Appalachian Trail on the Pochuck Boardwalk.
 Photo by fernjelen via Instagram

-Smooth trails and boardwalks through 530 acres of marshes and forests make this shore-area hike a win for families and birdwatchers.
+Smooth trails and boardwalks carve through 530 acres of marshes and forests making this shore-area hike a win for families and birdwatchers.
 Seven miles of trails, including one to the beach, offer scenic views of Barnegat Bay and osprey nesting areas.
-Don't miss the butterfly garden or exhibits at the recently renovated Cooper Environmental Center, featuring a live osprey camera, bird-watching area, live reptiles, and fish.
+Don't miss the butterfly garden or exhibits at the Cooper Environmental Center, featuring a live osprey camera, bird-watching area, live reptiles, and fish.
 The park also offers crabbing, fishing, and picnic areas.
 Swing by Cattus Island on weekends for organized nature walks with a theme.

 Enjoy the beginner trail at Cheesequake State Park.
-Photo by Ali Chandra
+Photo by Sara Marentette

-With saltwater marshes, freshwater swamps, open fields, and a hardwood forest, this state park boasts five well-marked trails that range from easy to moderate.
+With saltwater marshes, freshwater swamps, open fields, and a hardwood forest, this state park boasts five well-marked hiking trails ranging from easy to moderate.
 The beginner yellow trail is a shaded loop with boardwalks, stairs, and views of Hooks Creek Lake.
 The more moderate red, green, and blue paths include some inclines and wooden plank bridges over streams and marshes.
 Cheesequake also features biking, boating, camping, and playgrounds.